Praseodymium(III) nitride

 Praseodymium(III) nitride is a binary inorganic compound of praseodymium and nitrogen.
 Its chemical formula is PrN.
 The compound forms black crystals, and reacts with water.

-Synthesis
+Preparation

-Reaction of nitrogen and metallic praseodymium on heating:
+Praseodymium(III) nitride can be prepared by the reaction of nitrogen and metallic praseodymium on heating:

-Reaction of ammonia and praseodymium metal on heating:
+It can also be prepared from the reaction of ammonia and praseodymium metal on heating:

 Properties

-Praseodymium nitride forms black crystals of a cubic system.
+Praseodymium(III) nitride forms black crystals of a cubic system.
 The space group is Fm3m, with cell parameter a = 0.5165 nm, Z = 4, its structure similar to that of sodium chloride (NaCl).

 The compound is readily hydrolyzed with water and reacts with acids.

 Applications

 The compound is used in high-end electric and semiconductor products, and as a raw material to produce phosphor.
 Also it is used as a magnetic material and sputtering target material.